Ford Leary

 Trombonist and novelty singer Ford Leary found his greatest fame as a member of Larry Clinton’s orchestra in the late 1930s.
 In the mid-1940s, luck landed him a starring role on Broadway, and he appeared to have a bright future ahead of him.
 Unfortunately, though, it wasn’t to be, and his life met a sad ending.

-A Buffalo-area native, Leary played the cello, guitar and multiple brass instruments as a youth, and in the 1930s he became a staple on the New York jazz scene as both a singer and an instrumentalist.
+A Buffalo-area native, Leary played the cello, guitar and multiple brass instruments as a youth.[1]
+He worked locally with Buffalo bands before moving to New York City in 1937, where he became a staple on the jazz scene as both a singer and an instrumentalist.
 In 1937, he spent time with Phil Napoleon and Bunny Berigan before joining Clinton’s band at its formation in the summer of 1938, and later that same year he scored a big hit with the biblical-themed swing tune “Shadrach.”
 The song would become his signature piece.

 Leary become a popular member of Clinton’s band and was featured in two musical shorts with them.
-In late 1939, rumors circulated that he was planning to form an orchestra of his own, fueled by his departure from Clinton during an engagement at the Glen Island Casino in October.
+In late 1939, fueled by his departure from Clinton during an engagement at the Glen Island Casino in October, rumors circulated that he was planning to form an orchestra of his own.
 Leary denied the rumors, however, and returned to the band before the engagement had finished.
-Clinton had already filled Leary’s vacant trombone chair, however, leaving Leary with only a singing role.
+Clinton had already filled Leary’s vacant trombone chair, leaving Leary with only a singing role.

 In January 1942, Leary joined Muggsy Spanier’s orchestra.
 Weighing upwards of 250 pounds (113 kg), Leary was often the butt of jokes about his size.
-In the press, his name was often preceded by such adjectives as “hefty.”
-When he joined Spanier, the popular joke was that he was chosen to balance out the bus with clarinetist Irving Fazola, who had a similar weight.
+In the press, his name was typically preceded by such adjectives as “hefty.”
+When he joined Spanier, the popular joke was that Spanier had chosen him to balance out the bus with clarinetist Irving Fazola, who had a similar weight.

 In May 1944, Leary joined the pit orchestra of the Broadway musical Follow the Girls starring Jackie Gleason.
 Producers had a difficult time finding an understudy for Gleason and finally decided to sign Leary for the role.
-He filled in several times for Gleason when the comic was either ill or had other obligations, and in June 1945 he took over the role permanently when Gleason left the show to star in the Twentieth Century Fox film Doll Face.
-Leary was a big hit, attracting film offers for himself as well.
-Unfortunately, he injured his back at some point after November and had to leave the show.
+He filled in several times for Gleason when the comic was ill or had other obligations, and in June 1945 he took over the role permanently when Gleason left the show to star in the Twentieth Century Fox film Doll Face.
+Leary proved a big hit, attracting film offers.
+Unfortunately he injured his back at some point after November and had to leave the show.
 He spent the next two years in upstate New York recovering from his injury.

 Leary reappeared in the news in March 1948 when Down Beat erroneously reported his death.
 He let it be known, though, that he was very much alive and planning to work again as a musician and comedic singer.
 Sadly, it wasn’t to be.
 Leary passed away in June 1949.
 His body laid at Bellevue Hospital for a week before his son identified it, with the hospital refusing to release the cause of his death, saying it was “confidential.”
 Leary was 40 years old.